apify/apify-docs/sources/platform/actors/development/builds_and_runs/index.md

 ---

 Actor **builds** and actor **runs** are two main primitives you need to know when your work with the Apify platform.
-If you take your source code and start building your Actor then you are creating a build.
+If you take your source code and start building your Actor, you are creating a build.
 The build is a Docker image containing the source code and required dependencies needed to run the Actor:

 ```mermaid
 flowchart LR